drisana95/Audio-Emotion-Detection/README.md

 # Libraries
 To use this project, you will need to have the following libraries installed:

-librosa
+- librosa
-seaborn
-matplotlib
+- matplotlib
-scikit-learn
+- scikit-learn
-pandas
+- pandas
-IPython
-numpy
+- numpy
-keras
+- keras (TensorFlow backend)

 # Results
 ![image](https://github.com/user-attachments/assets/c3e12247-0768-4362-b3d2-258e4a962b2b)